Counselling for Partners of People with ADHD or Autism

 in Ontario, Nova Scotia and Alberta

 Being in a relationship with a partner who has ADHD or Autism can be beautiful, intense, and at times incredibly complex.
-You may be holding deep love for your partner while also navigating misunderstandings, emotional disconnection, or exhaustion that’s hard to explain.

 If you’re a woman, queer, BIPOC, or an adult child of immigrants, your experience may carry additional layers – shaped by culture, family, and a long history of holding things together for others.